Rev. Brent Fugate – Senior Pastor

 MA – Gordon Conwell Theological Seminary – focus on Church History

 Bob Lathrop has been Music Director at Byfield Parish Church since 1995.
-He is employed full time at Triton Regional High School where he teaches TV/Video Production class.
-After school, he directs the school’s Women’s Choir and Men’s Choir, as well as the Middle School Select Choir and Chorus.
+He is employed full time at Triton Regional High School where he directs the high school and middle school choirs and teaches TV/Video Production classes.
 Bob graduated from Gordon College with a Bachelor of Music Education degree and a Master of Education degree.
 He also completed coursework leading to a Master of Music degree in Choral Conducting from the University of Connecticut where he served on staff as a Graduate Teaching Assistant.
-For many years, Bob served as Music Director at Camp Wightman in southern Connecticut.
+For many years Bob served as Music Director at Camp Wightman in southern Connecticut.
 Before coming to Byfield, he held the position of Music Director at churches in Mansfield, Connecticut, and Lynn, Massachusetts.
-Bob lives with his wife Merri-Lynn and sons Wesley and Jeremy in Ipswich, Massachusetts.

 A lifelong resident of Rowley, MA, Holly Nowak became the Byfield Parish Church organist/accompanist in 2002 at age 18.
 She was 5 years old when her family acquired a free used piano, clearly provided by God to reveal her musical gifts.
 Already a motivated, home-schooled student, Holly started formal piano lessons at age 6.
 She accompanied her first church service at age 11 on Thanksgiving eve, and by age 15 was a professional “per diem” substitute accompanist for BPC and several other area churches.
 At that time Holly began to receive private organ instruction, first from her piano teacher Mrs. Holly Simons, then from Dr. Roy Brunner of Gordon College.
 Dr. Brunner encouraged Holly to consider attending Gordon College.
 Upon completion of her high school studies at Libert Home Academy, Holly was accepted at Gordon as an organ performance major.
 She entered in the fall of 2002, continued serving as the BPC organist/accompanist all through school, and graduated magna cum laude in May, 2006.
 Holly has also worked outside of Byfield Parish Church as an accompanist under music director Bob Lathrop.
 She has played for his Triton Middle School and High School choral groups in numerous public performances, including regional and international competitions.
 She has won awards for her talents in some of these venues.
 Additionally Holly plays independently for weddings, funerals, and other community events by request.